Bakersfield City School District to offer 16-day summer program

 The new program comes after BCSD planned to eliminate summer school this year due to anticipated budget cuts, low enrollment, rising school service costs and other factors.

-In addition to the regular summer program, ones will also be provided for special and migrant education students.
-The special education program will be held at McKinley Elementary and Emerson Middle School Monday through Friday, June 10 to 28.
+In addition to the regular summer program, summer sessions also will be provided for special and migrant education students.
+The special education program will be held at McKinley Elementary and Emerson Middle School Monday through Friday, June 10-28.

 Preschool students will have class from 8 a.m. to noon while students in first through eighth grades will have class from 8 a.m. to 2 p.m.

-The migrant education summer program will be held at Longfellow Elementary, Monday through Friday 7:30 a.m. to 1:30 p.m.
-July 8-26.
+The migrant education summer program will be held at Longfellow Elementary from 7:30 a.m. to 1:30 p.m.
+Monday through Friday, July 8-26.

-McKinley Elementary will also hold an Agriculture Academy during the summer, according to the district.
-There will be three sessions through June and July, Mondays through Thursdays from 7:30 a.m. to 12:30 p.m.
+McKinley Elementary also will hold an Agriculture Academy during the summer, according to the district.
+There will be three sessions through June and July, from 7:30 a.m. to 12:30 p.m.
+Monday through Thursday.

 Students from schools that are not hosting a summer program will still have some resources, according to the district.
 This includes activities at the Kern County Library, such as a summer reading challenge, field trips to library branches and more.